-- 3. In the Open page, select +, and then select Product Change Event.
-The Add Product Change window appears, displaying a list of Production Units on which you to want to make a new product.
-The Production Units that you can access are configured in Plant Applications Administrator. - 4.
-In the Choose Activity section, select a Production Unit to create a Product Change event on the selected Production Unit. - 5.
-In the Add Event Details section, in the PRODUCT GROUP box, select the product group containing the product you want to make in the Production Unit.

-Tip: In the PRODUCT GROUP box, you can select All Products if you are not sure you about the product group.

-- 6. In the PRODUCT box, select the product you want to make by using the selected Production Unit. - 7.
+- 3. Select +, and then select Product Change Event.

+The Add Product Change window appears, displaying a list of production units on which you to want to make a new product.
+The production units that you can access are configured in Plant Applications Administrator. - 4.
+In the Choose Activity section, select a production unit to create a product change event on the selected production unit. - 5.
+In the Add Event Details section, in the PRODUCT GROUP box, select the product group containing the product you want to make in the production unit. - i Tip: In the PRODUCT GROUP box, you can select All Products if you are not sure you about the product group. - 6.
+In the PRODUCT box, select the product you want to make. - 7.
 In the TIMESTAMP box, enter the date and time from when you want to initiate the product change event on the selected Production Unit.

 By default, the current date and time appears in the TIMESTAMP box.
-You can select the date and time by using the following options:

-- Select to select the date by using a calendar picker, or in the text box next to you can manually enter the date in the format yyyy/mm/dd (for example, 2018/11/21). - In the text box next to Θ , enter the time in the format hh:mm:ss (for example, 5:03:44). - 8.
-Optional: In the PRODUCT CHANGE HISTORY section, refer to a history of all product changes on the selected Production Unit with a time stamp when the product was changed was made. - 9.
-Select Save.
+You can select the date - By default, the current date and time appears in the TIMESTAMP box.
+You can select the date and time by using the following options: - Select to select the date by using a calendar picker, or in the text box next to vou can manually enter the date in the format yyyy/mm/dd (for example, 2018/11/21). - In the text box next to \bigcirc , enter the time in the format hh:mm:ss (for example, 5:03:44). - i Tip: The PRODUCT CHANGE HISTORY section contains a history of all product changes on the selected production unit with a time stamp when the product was changed.

-The product change event is created for the Production Unit in Plant Applications Administrator.
-In Plant Applications Administrator, if the option to create activities is enabled in the Display associated with the Production Unit, then the activity associated with the product change event appears in the Open page.
-You can then complete the activity in the Activities application.
+The product change event is created for the production unit in Plant Applications Administrator.
+In Plant Applications Administrator, if the option to create activities is enabled in the display associated with the production unit, the activity associated with the product change event appears in the Open page.